RBR Information

 ---|

-In 1972 the Newport Beach City Council adopted Section15.15 into the Newport Beach Municipal Code requiring a City report to all parties involved in a transaction of sale or lease purchase agreement of previously occupied residential property unless exempted in Section 15.15.060, called a Report of Residential Building Records (RBR).
+The Residential Building Report, or RBR, is a city report to all parties involved in a transaction of sale or lease purchase agreement of previously occupied residential property.
 This City report allows the City to verify that its residential buildings meet zoning and building code requirements, meet life safety requirements as set forth by the City's Municipal Code and fulfill the State's requirement that all homes have both smoke detectors and seismic strapping of water heaters (California Health and Safety Code, Section 19211).
-The City Council is authorized to require the Report of Residential Building Records by the Constitution of the State of California, the Newport Beach City Charter and Section 38780, et seq., of the Government Code of the State of California.

 An RBR has two parts: the report which contains the permit history and zoning information for the residential building and an inspection which provides an opportunity to identify potentially hazardous conditions.
-Section15.15.030 of the Newport Beach Municipal Code requires that the owner or an authorized agent obtain the Report of Residential Building Records; however, the field inspection maybe declined.
-The required report contains the permit history and zoning classification of the property in question.
+The owner or an authorized agent can obtain the RBR per Section15.15.030 of the Newport Beach Municipal Code, however, the field inspection maybe declined.
+The report contains the permit history and zoning classification of the property in question.
 If an inspection occurred it will also detail any corrections that need to be made and documents when they were made.
 If an inspection was declined, the report will be stamped with the words, "Inspection Declined."

 RBRs are good for one year after the date of issuance, provided that no unpermitted work occurs within that period or that there has been no change in ownership of the property.
 For this reason, staff highly recommends that the owner applies for the RBR when the property is listed.
 Filing the application as soon as possible assists the City staff in completing the report before the close of escrow. |